robots-make-art-too/Quiz_1-soundbeats-and-setups/README.md

 SAVE THIS FILE (and the images if you want to see them in the local file) TO YOUR COMPUTER.
 OPEN IT IN SUBLIME, VISUAL STUDIO CODE, OR SOMETHING ELSE THAT CAN READ `.md` FILES

+(UPDATE: did anyone who asked how to open an `.md` file first read the sentence right there.
+Right above this one.
+You can read it now.
+This open page was my screenshare during lecture (which was all quiz time)!)

+---

 Once you complete each step, check it complete.

 - [] this is not completed